kubernetes/community/contributors/design-proposals/storage/pod-safety.md

 That limits the application owner in resolving partitions when the consequences of force deletion are understood, and not all application owners will be privileged users.
-For example, a user may be running a 3 node etcd cluster in a pet set.
-If pet 2 becomes partitioned, the user can instruct etcd to remove pet 2 from the cluster (via direct etcd membership calls), and because a quorum exists pets 0 and 1 can safely accept that action.
-The user can then force delete pet 2 and the pet set controller will be able to recreate that pet on another node and have it join the cluster safely (pets 0 and 1 constitute a quorum for membership change).
+For example, a user may be running a 3 node etcd cluster in a statefulset.
+If statefulset pod 2 becomes partitioned, the user can instruct etcd to remove statefulset pod 2 from the cluster (via direct etcd membership calls), and because a quorum exists statefulset pods 0 and 1 can safely accept that action.
+The user can then force delete statefulset pod 2 and the statefulset controller will be able to recreate that statefulset pod on another node and have it join the cluster safely (statefulset pods 0 and 1 constitute a quorum for membership change).

 This proposal does not alter the behavior of finalizers - instead, it makes